-- Applicability: Explaining the different types of activities to which the policy applies.
-Unless prevented by other laws or requirements, this policy applies to all SMD funded scientific activities. - General: Policies that apply to all applicable activities. - Missions: Policies or deviations applicable to information produced by our Strategic or Flagship missions. - Research: Policies or deviations applicable to information produced by our Research Activities. - Definitions of common terms to be used across SMD.
-For example, this will include a common definition for levels of data.
+- I. Background - II.
+Applicability: Explaining the different types of activities to which the policy applies.
+Unless prevented by other laws, this policy applies to all SMD funded activities. - III.
+General: Policies that apply to all applicable activities. - IV.
+Missions: Policies or deviations applicable to information produced by our Strategic or Flagship missions. - V. Research: Policies or deviations applicable to information produced by our Research Activities. - VI.
+Other Activities: Additional policies for SMD activities such as citizen science and conferences. - VII.
+Variances: Process for handling variances to the policy, also indicating that each division can be more open.